JSAS President

 I am a Professor of Economics at Ritsumeikan University, which I joined in April 2019 after lecturing economics at Tsukuba University, the University of Tokyo and Kyoto University.
 I also served as a Macroeconomist Research Fellow with JICA.
 I earned a Ph.D. from Nagoya University in 2003.
 Much of my research relates to economic growth and international trade, with a focus on China-Africa’s links.
 I am currently serving as President of the continental African economic association (AFEA-African Finance and Economic Association), member of American Economic Association, Japan Association for African Studies and serving as the Chair of the Congo Economic Circle (CEC).

-Mine, Yoichi (Secretary General)
+Mine, Yoichi (Executive Secretary)

 Professor, Graduate School of Global Studies, Doshisha University